DianabasiRobinson/Movies-ETL/README.md

 # Movies-ETL
-This analysis is created to provide Amazing Prime with necessary data to to predict low-budget movies that are released or become popular so that they can buy the streaming rights.
+This analysis is created to provide Amazing Prime with necessary data to predict low-budget movies that are released or become popular so that they can buy the streaming rights.

 Below are the deliverables;